-Tim Berbenich enters his first season with the Oakland Raiders, bringing 15 years of experience in the NFL.
+Tim Berbenich enters his fourth season with the Silver and Black, bringing 18 years of NFL coaching experience to the post.

-In his one-year stint as a defensive assistant, Berbenich assisted in two Pro Bowl selections in Mike Adams and Vontae Davis, both who earned the honor for the second consecutive campaign.
+In his one-year stint as a defensive assistant (2015), Berbenich assisted in two Pro Bowl selections in S Mike Adams and CB Vontae Davis, both who earned the honor for the second consecutive campaign.
 The Colts scored five defensive touchdowns under his tutelage, tied for the most in club history.
 In addition, the defense's five interceptions returned for a score tied for first in the NFL and their 17 picks total ranked sixth.

 In his first two seasons as an offensive assistant with the Colts (2013-14), Berbenich helped guide an offense that ranked fifth in passing yards per game (269.3 avg.) and seventh in total offense (374.2 avg.) from 2013-14.
 The offense also ranked seventh with 89 touchdowns during that same time frame.
-In 2014, the club set franchise record with 6,506 net yards and 4,894 net passing yards, while recording the second-highest point total (458) in the NFL that season.
-In 2013, the Colts amassed 1,743 total yards on the ground, the most by the team since 2006.
+In 2014, the club set a franchise record with 6,506 net yards and 4,894 net passing yards, while recording the second-highest point total (458) in the NFL that season.
+In 2013, the Colts amassed 1,743 total yards on the ground, the most by the club since 2006.
 The offense's 14 turnovers established a new franchise record, while the team also became the first club since 2002 to finish with the least amount of turnovers and penalties in a single season.

 Before joining the Colts' staff, Berbenich served as an assistant wide receivers coach with the Tampa Bay Buccaneers from 2009-11.
-In 2010, he mentored rookie ER Mike Williams to 65 receptions, 964 yards receiving and 11 touchdowns, marks that all led the NFL among rookies.
-Williams’ 11 touchdown receptions also tied fourth league wide.
-For his exceptional first outing in the NFL, Williams finished second in voting for the Associated Press Offensive Rookie of the Year.
+In 2010, he mentored rookie WR Mike Williams to 65 receptions, 964 yards receiving and 11 touchdowns, marks that led the NFL among rookies with his 11 touchdowns tied for fourth league wide.
+Williams finished second in voting for the Associated Press Offensive Rookie of the Year.

-In 2009, Antonio Bryant led the club's wide receiving group with 600 yards and four touchdowns, both second overall on the team, while rookie seventh-round draft pick Sammie Stroughter enjoyed a successful first campaign and finished third on the team with 31 receptions.
+In 2009, WR Antonio Bryant led the club's wide receivers with 600 yards and four touchdowns, both second overall on the team, while rookie seventh-round draft pick WR Sammie Stroughter enjoyed a successful first campaign and finished third on the team with 31 receptions.
 In 2008, Berbenich served as Tampa Bay's assistant running backs coach.
 That year, the team surpassed 1,800 rushing yards for the second consecutive season, with two players passing the 500-yard mark.

-Prior to joining the Buccaneers, Berbenich broke into the NFL coaching ranks with the New York Jets as offensive assistant in 2003-04 and additionally as a quality control coach for the team in 2005.
+Before joining the Buccaneers, Berbenich broke into the NFL coaching ranks with the New York Jets as an offensive assistant in 2003-04 and additionally as a quality control coach for the team in 2005.
 He helped coach the team to two postseason appearances (2002 and 2004) during his tenure with the team.